kdails/SI507-HW6/README.md

 * **What is happening in line 12 (
 		`document.querySelector('#items').innerHTML = document.getElementsByTagName('li').length`
 )?
 Explain, briefly (<= 2 sentences).**
-You're assigning the items ID to the number of elements that are tagges "li" which means list and then it's counting their number by using .length.
+You're assigning the items ID to the number of elements that are tags "li" which means list and then it's counting their number by using .length.

 * **What color would the background of this page be <u>if there were no JavaScript in this page</u>?**
 White